Sungwon-Han/TwoStageUC/README.md

 # Pre-training matters: Novel two-stage unsupervised image classification #
 This repository is the pytorch code for "Pre-training matters: Novel two-stage unsupervised image classification"
 ## Highlight ##
-* Our two-stage process starts with embedding learning as a pretraining step,which produces a great initialization.
-The second stage aims to assign classfor each data point by refining its pretrained embedding.
+* Our two-stage process starts with embedding learning as a pre-training step,which produces a great initialization.
+The second stage aims to assign classfor each data point by refining its pre-trained embedding.
 Our model successfully optimize two objectives without fall into misaligned state.
 * The proposed method outperforms the existing baselines substantially.
-Withthe CIFAR-10 dataset, we achieve an accuracy of 81.0%, whereas the bestperforming alternative reaches 61.7%.
+With the CIFAR-10 dataset, we achieve an accuracy of 81.0%, whereas the best performing alternative reaches 61.7%.
-* Extensive experiments and ablation studies confirm that both stages arecritical to the overall performance gain.
+* Extensive experiments and ablation studies confirm that both stages are critical to the overall performance gain.
 In-depth comparison with the current state-of-the-art (SOTA) methods reveals that a massive advantage of our approach comes from the embedding learning initialization that gathers similar images nearby even in a low-dimensional space.
-* The suggested model can be used as a pretraining step for a semi-supervised task with few labels.
+* The suggested model can be used as a pre-training step for a semi-supervised task with few labels.
 We show the potential gain in the experiment section.

 ## Two stage model architecture ##
 <center><img src="./fig/model_arch.png"> </center>